citusdata/citus_docs/admin_guide/cluster_management.rst

 The new node is available for shards of new distributed tables.
 Existing shards will stay where they are unless redistributed, so adding a new worker may not help performance without further steps.

+If your cluster has very large reference tables, they can slow down the addition of a node.
+In this case, consider the :ref:`replicate_reference_tables_on_activate` GUC.

 .. note::

    As of Citus 8.1, workers use encrypted communication by default.
 A new node running version 8.1 or greater will refuse to talk with other workers who do not have SSL enabled.
 When adding a node to a cluster without encrypted communication, you must reconfigure the new node before creating the Citus extension.